Isotropic radiator: Isotropic receiver

 The parameter used to define accuracy in the measurements is called isotropic deviation.

 Optics

 In optics, an isotropic radiator is a point source of light.
-The sun approximates an isotropic radiator of light.
+The Sun approximates an (incoherent) isotropic radiator of light.
 Certain munitions such as flares and chaff have isotropic radiator properties.
 Whether a radiator is isotropic is independent of whether it obeys Lambert's law.
 As radiators, a spherical black body is both, a flat black body is Lambertian but not isotropic, a flat chrome sheet is neither, and by symmetry the Sun is isotropic, but not Lambertian on account of limb darkening.

 Sound

 An isotropic sound radiator is a theoretical loudspeaker radiating equal sound volume in all directions.
 Since sound waves are longitudinal waves, a coherent isotropic sound radiator is feasible; an example is a pulsing spherical membrane or diaphragm, whose surface expands and contracts radially with time, pushing on the air.